-I can remember during my younger days I used to hear that it is very important for us to learn the 3 R; Reading, wRiting and aRithmetic.
+I remember during my younger days I used to hear that it is important to learn the 3 Rs; Reading, wRiting and aRithmetic.
 My grandparents did not finish elementary education like the rest of the Filipinos in their 80’s but they acquired their 3Rs and they speak good English because of the presence of Americans at that time.
 They inherited large vast of land but their 3Rs wasn’t of any help because they did not acquire the right skills or education to manage their resources so those lands later we’re dispensed by their heirs.

 That’s why most Filipinos prefer to send their children in private schools but that’s another issue because of the government’s lack of control to these private institutions it becomes so expensive because of tuition increases every year.
 This drives 1.
 7 millions of Filipinos to seek greener pasture outside the country to be able to afford the send their children to college.
 Because that’s the only way their children can compete in the job market and they will not suffer the difficulties their parent had experienced.

-As of 2008 there are 88,574,614 Filipinos and every year there around 350,00 new graduates every year.
-Although the Philippines can not provide job for the new graduates but Filipino nurses, doctors, caregivers, domestic helpers etc. are the no.1 export of the Philippines which in turn keeps the economy afloat.
+As of 2008, there are 88,574,614 Filipinos and every year there around 350,00 new graduates every year.
+The Philippines cannot provide a job for the new graduates, Filipino nurses, doctors, caregivers, domestic helpers etc. became the no.1 export of the Philippines which in turn keeps the economy afloat.

-Now the 3Rs which is the basic foundation of learning is I think is already obsolete.We need to expand a little bit more to acquire skills it doesn’t that one has to acquire a bachelor degree basic skills in different trades like for example in the construction industry.
-In Denmark you need to be educated as a carpenter before you can worked as a carpenter because you need to know the basics: how to read a plan, knowledge of materials etc., and when you have enough experience then you can be an entrepreneur.
+At the moment in the Philippines, the 3Rs, the basic foundation of learning is I think is already obsolete.We need to expand a little bit more to acquire skills one doesn’t need to acquire a bachelor degree but to acquire skills in different trades like for example in the construction industry.
+In Denmark, you need to be educated as a carpenter before you can work.
+A skilled carpenter you learn how to read a plan, knowledge of materials etc., and when you have enough experience then you can be an entrepreneur.

-While in Denmark literacy is about 99% and it is compulsory for children from 6-16 to go to public school (primary) and they have the option to continue to go to Secondary education which is a prerequisite to Higher Education.
+In Denmark, the literacy is about 99% and it is compulsory for children from 6-16 to go to public school (primary).
+They have the option of Secondary education which is a prerequisite to Higher Education.
 Every citizen has a right to go a higher education free of charge and receive a corresponding stipendium whether you live in your parent house or not.
-But sometimes I feel sad when the state provide its citizen with free education but the majority chose to work instead than to pursue a degree.
+But sometimes I feel sad when the state provides its citizen with free education but the majority chose to work instead than to pursue a degree.
 There is a labor union 3F slogan that talks about higher education for longer life because unskilled work makes you unhappy and worn out.

-Being literate or educated doesn’t put you on a higher position than the unfortunate ones but rather equip with wisdom and understanding of the problems of inequality.
-Like the UN Secretary General Ban ki Moon message that ” Literacy is not only about reading and writing- its about respect, opportunity and development”.
+Being literate or educated doesn’t put you in a higher position than the unfortunate ones but rather equip with wisdom and understanding of the problems of inequality.
+Like the UN Secretary-General Ban ki-Moon message that ” Literacy is not only about reading and writing- its about respect, opportunity, and development”.

 Let us remember that even the simple foundation of education the 3 Rs is still important to 774 million people so let us empower them by helping by all means.
 Support the UNESCO program for eradicating illiteracy.